hugogirard/formRecognizerDevOps/README.md

 | ----- | -----
 | FUNCTION_COPY_MODEL | This is the endpoint of the copy model function
 | FUNCTION_VALIDATE | This is the endpoint of the validate function
+| FUNCTION_TRAIN_MODEL | This is the endpoint of the validate function train model

 ### Function Copy Model Endpoint